Japan Ground Self-Defense Force: 21st century

 On March 27, 2004, the Japan Defense Agency activated the Special Operations Group with the mandate under the JGSDF as its Counter-terrorist unit.

 In 2015, the Japanese Diet passed a law that allowed for the reinterpretation of Article 9 of the constitution.
 JSDF personnel train with the American forces in amphibious assault units designed to take outlying islands.

 Japan activated its first marine unit since World War II on April 7, 2018.
 The marines of the Amphibious Rapid Deployment Brigade are trained to counter invaders from occupying Japanese islands along the edge of the East China Sea.

 British troops of the Honourable Artillery Company (HAC) exercised together for the first time with Japanese GSDF soldiers in Oyama, Shizuoka prefecture on 2 October 2018.
-This also marked the first time in history that foreign soldiers other than Americans exercised on Japanese soil.
 The purpose was to improve their strategic partnership and security cooperation.
 Speaking about tensions regarding North Korea, Lieutenant General Patrick Sanders said that Japan "won't have to fight alone."

 The JGSDF and the Indian Army conducted their first joint military exercise in the Indian state of Mizoram from 27 October to 18 November 2018.
 It primarily consisted of anti-terror drills and improving bilateral cooperation with 60 Japanese and Indian officers.

 In March 2019, the Ministry of Defense established its first regional cyber protection unit in the Western Army of the Japan Ground Self-Defense Force (JGSDF) to safeguard defense communications from cyber attacks, such as for personnel deployed on remote islands with no established secure lines.

 The Japanese government approved the first ever JSDF dispatch to a peacekeeping operation that is not led by the United Nations in 2019.
-JGSDF officers monitored the cease-fire between Israel and Egypt at the Multinational Force and Observers command in the Sinai peninsula from 19 April until 30 November 2019.
+JGSDF officers monitored the cease-fire between Israel and Egypt at the Multinational Force and Observers command in the Sinai Peninsula from 19 April until 30 November 2019.

 From September to the end of November 2021, the GSDF conducted nationwide drills with all units including 100,000 personnel, 20,000 vehicles, 120 aircraft and the JMSDF and JASDF as well as a U.S. Army landing ship.
 These were the largest GSDF exercises since after the Cold War in 1993.
 The exercises are based on 2019 National Defense Program Guidelines to strengthen defense capabilities.
 Minister of Defense Nobuo Kishi said it is to effectively respond to various situations.